DavidF-Dev/Unity-DeveloperConsole/.github/README.md

 <img src="/.github/preview2.gif" alt="Developer console preview" width="72%"></img>

+## !!!
+Development notice !!!
+**This asset is no longer in active development**, so use at your own risk.

+If you are searching for an alternative, I can highly recommend [Quantum Console](https://www.qfsw.co.uk/docs/QC/articles/quickstart/quickstart.html).
+I have been using it in a few of my projects.

+I am proud of my achievements developing this asset, but I unfortunately don't have the time to maintain or extend it.
+I may archive the repository at some point in the future.
+Feel free to continue using the asset, or create a Fork of the source for your own needs, adhering to the license.

 ## Setup
 Simply import the package into your project and you're good to go.
 No additional setup is required.
 - Download directly from the [releases](https://github.com/DavidF-Dev/Unity-DeveloperConsole/releases) tab & import in Unity (<i>Assets>Import Package</i>).